 • A one-time discount of up to \$100 for a laptop, desktop computer or tablet purchased through a participating provider.

-Americans who may have experienced financial setbacks during the Covid-19 pandemic or are struggling to get by may be eligible for the Emergency Broadband Benefit if they: - Qualify for the Lifeline program, as well as those who participate in certain federal assistance programs, such as Medicaid, SNAP and SSI benefits. - Experienced a substantial loss of income since Feb.
+Americans who may have experienced financial setbacks during the Covid-19 pandemic or are struggling to get by may be eligible for the Emergency Broadband Benefit if they:

+- Qualify for the Lifeline program, as well as those who participate in certain federal assistance programs, such as Medicaid, SNAP and SSI benefits. - Experienced a substantial loss of income since Feb.
 29, 2020, and the household had a total income in 2020 below \$99,000 for single filers and \$198,000 for joint filers. - Meet the criteria for a participating internet provider's existing low-income or Covid-19 program.

-AARP has a long history of providing personal technology resources.
-As part of our digital literacy work, OATS offers digital literacy courses, resources and events through its flagship program Senior Planet, which are a key part of the AARP Virtual Community Center, an online destination for AARP members and nonmembers alike.
 OATS empowers older adults to overcome barriers to digital engagement by fostering skills and giving them the confidence they need to use technology and stay connected.

 Let's all get connected, and if you know someone that can use the help to get started, please help them.

 Ron Mori is a member of the Washington, D.C., JACL chapter and manager of community, states and national affairs - multicultural leadership for AARP.

 The new Emergency Broadband Benefit Program, launched May 12 by the FCC, can help seniors and all those who cannot afford broadband internet service.
-PHOTO: AARP

-- Medi-Cal Planning

-- Asset Protection for Long-Term Care

-- Living Trusts & Wills

-- Powers of Attorney

-- Trust Administration

-- Probate

-Home & Hospital Appointments Available!

-JUDD MATSUNAGA Attorney at Law

--Multiple Office Locations

-Torrance • Los Angeles (LAX) • Pasadena Enicno • Fountain Valley • Westlake Village Valencia • Palm Springs • San Diego • San Jose
+Judd Matsunaga's ELDER LAW SERVICES OF CALIFORNIA A Professional Law Corporation • Medi-Cal Planning • Asset Protection for Long-Term Care • Living Trusts & Wills • Powers of Attorney Trust Administration • Probate Home & Hospital JUDD MATSUNAGA Appointments Available!
+Attorney at Law -Multiple Office Locations Torrance - Los Angeles (LAX) - Pasadena Enicno - Fountain Valley - Westlake Village Valencia - Palm Springs - San Diego - San Jose www.elderlawcalifornia.com 800-403-6078

-$www.elderlawcalifornia.com\\ 800-403-6078$